WalletScrutiny/WalletScrutinyCom/_android/com.nouroeddinne.miner.bitcoin.free.md

 ## Verdict

-Satoshis are stored on the server, and users are not allowed to withdraw until they have reached a certain threshold.
-This means the providers are in control of the funds.
-This is a **custodial** offering and thus **not verifiable.**
+The developers claim that satoshis are stored on the server, and users are not allowed to withdraw until they have reached a certain threshold.
+There is simply no proof that this is true.
+Since there is no functionality that allows users to send or receive bitcoins, this is **not a bitcoin wallet.**